5 Industrial Interior Design Ideas for Your Custom HomeJanuary 7, 2020

 Another one of the industrial interior design ideas to include vintage furniture and accessories.
 The simplicity and open layout of industrial design give it a modern feel, but it tends to work best with the juxtaposition of modernity and vintage components.
 Older industrial buildings feature durable metal and wood components that contribute to the overall feel of the building and its architecture.

 In a similar way, these types of vintage items will give your industrial design a look and feel of authenticity.
 Picking vintage furniture styles or adding vintage accessories to your decor can help you complete an industrial look.
+Wrought iron lighting fixtures can help you get this look and is a way to incorporate wrought iron into your home design.

 These are just a few industrial design ideas to get you thinking about how to add a touch of industrial decor to your custom home.
 The best part is that these are just the tip of the iceberg!
 There are so many possibilities available, so you’re bound to find the perfect fit for you, whether it’s just a small touch of industrial decor or a complete industrial structure.